UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

 Some clusters will require other modules to be loaded (Kebnekaise and Dardel)

-- First check how to load
+- First check how to load (see Check for Julia versions above)

 .. code-block:: console